vegaprotocol/documentation/docs/concepts/assets/deposits-withdrawals.md

 Deposit assets using the **[Console trading interface ↗](https://console.fairground.wtf)**, in the Portfolio section.
 :::

-The first assets that will be available for interacting with markets on Vega will be ERC-20 assets, the only bridge currently available.
-An asset's ERC-20 token contract needs to be available on the bridge before it can be used, which happens in the governance and enactment process for new assets.
+Vega supports ERC-20 assets.
+An asset's ERC-20 token contract needs to be available on one of the bridge before it can be used, which happens in the governance and enactment process for new assets.

-An asset can then be deposited into the ERC-20 bridge contract.
+An asset can then be deposited into the Ethereum or Arbitrum ERC-20 bridge contract.
 The funds in that smart contract will then be made available to the user's chosen Vega public key.

-Note: Associated and deposited are not equivalent, as deposited tokens are held within the ERC-20 bridge contract, and associated tokens are held in the staking bridge contract (or in the vesting contract for locked/unredeemed tokens).
+Note: Associated and deposited are not equivalent, as deposited tokens are held within an ERC-20 bridge contract, and associated tokens are held in the staking bridge contract (or in the vesting contract for locked/unredeemed tokens).
 The difference is that tokens deposited to the ERC-20 bridge are under the control of the Vega network whereas those associated with a Vega key remain solely in the control of the original holder -- you cannot lose your associated/staked tokens.

 ### Lifetime deposit limits
 During alpha mainnet, the ERC-20 bridge smart contract limits how much can ever be deposited from an Ethereum address.
 This is done in an abundance of caution, to assure users in the face of recent bridge hacks on other projects, that they would have only a small amount at risk at any point.